khalidrahmani/jaderp/doc/async.rst

-A second useful composition is starting an asynchronous operation as the result of an other asynchronous operation, and wanting the result of both: with the tools described so far, handling e.g. OpenERP's search/read sequence with this would require something along the lines
+A second useful composition is starting an asynchronous operation as the result of an other asynchronous operation, and wanting the result of both: with the tools described so far, handling e.g. Jad's search/read sequence with this would require something along the lines
 of: